 The WASHCost project is working with partners in Burkina Faso, Ghana, Mozambique and in the Indian State of Andhra Pradesh to collect and analyse cost data for water and sanitation services in rural and peri-urban areas.
 The overall aim is to build better cost data into country systems to increase the quality of services, especially targeting issues of poverty, equity and cost-effectiveness.

 Posted in Africa, Hygiene Promotion, Research, Sanitary Facilities, South Asia

-Tagged Burkina Faso, Ghana, India, Mozambique, open defecation, sanitation costs, soap, WASHCost
+Tagged Burkina Faso, changing behaviour, finance, Ghana, India, Mozambique, open defecation, sanitation costs, soap, WASHCost

 The following papers on sanitation costs and financing were presented at the IRC Symposium 2010, ‘Pumps, Pipes and Promises: Costs, Finances and Accountability for Sustainable WASH Services’, held in The Hague from 16-18 November.